 Scarpetta at the Fountaine Bleue is elegant and sexy dining at its best.
 This is one of those restaurants that everyone gets really dressed up for; we’re talking cocktail dresses and tuxes, or at the very least, ties and dinner jackets.
 The restaurant is owned and operated by Scott Conan, award-winning chef extraordinaire.
 It features Italian food like nothing else you have ever seen or eaten before.
 Reservations for this Miami Beach restaurant are strongly recommended, as walk-ins rarely get a table.

 Remember when we said that South Florida was full of multicultural flavors and influences?
 Well, the Bombay Cafe definitely is an example of that.
-If you love Indian food (from India) then you will enjoy all that the Bombay Cafe has to offer its dinner guests.
+If you love Indian food (from India) then you will enjoy all that the Bombay Cafe in Fort Lauderdale has to offer its dinner guests.
 Their Tandoori and Tikka are dinner guest favorites.

 The Rusty Hook doesn’t sound like a restaurant.
 It sounds more like a boat, but this hidden treasure in Pompano Beach, FL, is worth the discovery.
 Its whole snapper in sweet and sour sauce gets rave reviews, and there is enough of it for two to four to share.
 It features waterside dining along a lovely canal, a nice dinner view as the sun sets in Florida.